 Water birth is becoming an increasing option for women in childbirth.
-Once water birth was relegated to only home birth settings, now many hospitals and birth centers are providing on-site birth pools or allowing the use of your own birth pool as long as the hygiene standards are met.
+Once water birth was relegated to only home birth settings, now many hospitals and birth centres are providing on-site birth pools or allowing the use of your own birth pool as long as the hygiene standards are met.

 Last week we saw the screening of one of our birth pools on Channel Nine’s show “Doctor, Doctor” which is a great scenario for birthing women as more hospitals and mainstream media embrace water birth as an option.